 Try and understand how these pellets work.
 The hotter it is the faster the release and the wetter it is the more the release.
 So if we feed as the weather is getting warmer we will do the most benefit.
 And don't worry if the directions say the food will last 9 months because in those months without "R" in them (think about it!) the plant is semi dormant.
 There is little growth (photosynthesis) unless we have sun and at least 15OC.
 I will let you into a little secret -there are usually no days over 15OC from the beginning of June to mid August.

-Weeping Grevilleas and the regular grevilleas are available to the public from our nursery at the weekends.
+Weeping Grevilleas and the regular grevilleas are available to the public from our nursery on Saturdays or by appointment

 The Weeping Grevillea Nursery are active NGIA members.

 Photo gallery of some of the fantastic grevillea flowers that are available